 Part V — Management of affairs of incorporated associations

-20. Management of incorporated association
+20. Committee of incorporated association, who constitutes

 The persons who under the rules of the incorporated association have the power to manage the affairs of the association constitute the committee of the association for the purposes of this Act.

-21. Disclosure of interest
+21. Pecuniary interests of committee members, disclosure of

 (1) A member of the committee of an incorporated association who has any direct or indirect pecuniary interest in a contract, or proposed contract, made by, or in the contemplation of, the committee shall, as soon as he becomes aware of his interest, disclose the nature and extent of his interest to the committee.

 Penalty: $500.